sergiisinienok/playground/behavioural-questions.md

 Another example is AWS SDK, written in JS and open-sourced.
 I can learn out of its code doing my regular daily troubleshooting.

+# Tell me about yourself

+Bachelor in Computer Science, Master in Electronics and Hardware for Biomedical Engineering.

+12 years of experience in IT, 9 clients as an enterprise-grade projects.

+My first full-time job was for Ukrainian government.
+Help building the hardware+sofrware product for military purposes.

+10 years of experience in commercial Software Development outsourcing.
+Took different roles, including Software Development Engineer, QA, DevOps, BA, Project Coordinator, Team Lead and Architect.

+Passed 5 Microsoft certificates as part of my Software Development Engineer education track to challengee myself and help the company to achieve Microsoft gold Partner status.

+Enjoy building teams, developing people and optimizing the value delivery pipeline for my customers.

+Especially proud of my interviewing experience.
+I did 292 interviews and hired 52 great people to out of those.

+Like to share my knowledge.
+I did 5 conference talks and presentations in 2019, 3 in 2020.

+Actively developing JS and Technical Leadership mentorship programs.
+Successfully graduated 4 JS devs and 8 Tech Leds in 2019.

+Its my pleasure to raise the bar in terms of wide variety of deliverry processes and guidelines.
+Launched the Seniority Grades and Software Development Engineering guides in 2019.